CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 * Ensure that the AMPureXP beads are mixed well immediately prior to use.
 * There are many mixing steps in this protocol - I frequently use a multi-channel pipette to help speed up this process, particularly if many libraries are being prepared.
 * We use a Tapestation or a BioAnalyzer to assay the input RNA quality.
 Ribosomal integrity numbers of 7 and higher are preferred.
-* We quantify the input RNA using a Qubit fluorometer.
+* We quantify the input RNA using a Qubit fluorometer." type="primary" %}

 ## Step 1: Isolate mRNA